 Many are trying to convince you that it's simply too hard to quit smoking, that you are hopelessly hooked and should give up on "real" quitting.
-While true that there is no more deadly nicotine delivery vehicle than cigarettes, it's also true that fully arresting your addiction is vastly more do-able and far more wonderful than your wanting for that next fix suggests.
+While obvious that there is no more deadly nicotine delivery device than cigarettes, it's also true that fully arresting your addiction is vastly more do-able and far more wonderful than your wanting for that next fix suggests.

 Cold turkey is highly productive - Cold turkey is generally defined as abruptly ending nicotine use without resort to quitting products or procedures.
 According to a July 2013 Gallup Poll, more smokers stop smoking cold turkey than by all other quitting methods combined.
 Truth is, the tail has been wagging the dog.
 Truth is, only a tiny fraction of successful ex-smokers quit smoking by using approved quitting products, a combined total of just 8 percent.